13 Of The Best Set Menus In London

 Joséphine, Chelsea

-Joséphine is a pretty place in Chelsea that’s fast become a favourite spot of ours.
-Michelin-starred Claude Bosi’s most personal project to date, Joséphine is run with his wife Lucy and inspired by his late grandmother and the traditional bouchons he often frequented in his hometown of Lyon.
-The menu is filled with nostalgic French bistro classics: think onion soup, cheese souffle, leek vinaigrette and traditional mains of cod in an excellent beurre blanc sauce.
-An excellently priced daily set menu is £29 for three courses.
+Joséphine is a pretty place in Chelsea that fast became a favourite spot of ours when it launched last year.
+Michelin-starred Claude Bosi’s most personal project to date, Joséphine is run with his wife Lucy and inspired by his late grandmother and the traditional bouchons in his hometown of Lyon.
+The menu is filled with nostalgic bistro classics: think onion soup, cheese souffle, leek vinaigrette and a traditional main of cod in an excellent beurre blanc sauce.
+An excellently priced daily set menu is £29.50 for three courses.
 The wine menu only features pours from the Rhone Valley, including some from Joséphine’s own label.
-In keeping with the classic French feel, this is available in bouchon-style metre wine, where the bottle is left on the table for guests to help themselves to more, allowing the service to be casual.
+In keeping with the classic French feel, this is offered by the metre in textbook bouchon style, where the bottle is left on the table for guests to help themselves.
 At the end of the meal, guests will pay only for what they have drunk, using a nifty ruler to measure what’s been had.

 Lasdun, South Bank